-Another benefit of using social media for recruitment is the ability to conduct a social media background check on potential candidates.
+Another benefit of using social media for recruitment is the ability to conduct a social media background check on potential candidates and job seekers.

 By utilizing social media, businesses can learn more about candidates beyond what is listed on their CVs.
 Employers can gain insights into a candidate’s personality, hobbies, interests, and overall character, which can help determine if the candidate is a good fit for the company culture.

 A survey by The Harris Poll showed that 71% of the employers who responded said they believe every company should screen candidates’ social media profiles during the hiring process.

 Social media background checks can be a valuable tool, but it is important to note that they should be conducted only if they are relevant to the job and comply with relevant privacy laws.
 Employers must be careful not to use social media to discriminate against candidates based on their age, gender, race, or other protected characteristics.

 The power of social media in building a positive company image cannot be overstated.
 In fact, a survey conducted by Career Arc found that 82% of job seekers consider an employer’s brand before even applying for a job.
 This means that having a strong and positive reputation can significantly impact a company’s ability to attract top talent.

 One of the key ways social media can help businesses manage their reputation is by allowing them to engage with their followers and respond to feedback.
 This provides a platform for businesses to showcase their company culture and values, which can be particularly important in industries where reputation is critical, such as finance or healthcare.

 Social media also offers businesses a platform to share their achievements, employee success stories, and community initiatives.
 By showcasing these aspects of their company, businesses can establish themselves as a company that is committed to making a positive impact in their community, which can attract candidates who share similar values.